-- York University's Osgoode Hall Law School offers the Canadian Common LL.M., which can be completed over one or two years, either full time, part time or by distance.
-In 2017, tuition for the program was \$24,000 for Canadians and \$35,500 for international students. - The University of Toronto's Faculty of Law offers a Global Professional Master of Laws (GPLLM),23 which runs for 12 months.
+can be completed over one or two years, either full time, part time or by distance.
+In 2017, tuition for the program was \$24,000 for Canadians and \$35,500 for international students.
+Osgoode offers many different specializations within this LL.M., four of which are available on a full-time basis.

+- The University of Toronto's Faculty of Law offers a Global Professional Master of Laws (GPLLM), which runs for 12 months.
 Students must attend evening classes, as well as Saturday classes every other week.
 Tuition for the program is \$35,500 for Canadians and \$56,000 for international students. - The University of British Columbia's Allard School of Law offers the Master of Laws (Common Law) Program, which is a one-year, full-time, course-based program (with a twoyear, part-time option).
 Students must complete a minimum of 30 credits of coursework; the cost is \$850 per credit for Canadians and \$1,000 per credit for international students.